1millionwomentotech/toolkitten/summer-of-code/week-02/wk2-hackathon-submissions/hackathon-challenge-boggle-solver.md

 Points are given in the following way:

 1 and 2 letter words = 0 points
 3 letter words = 1 point
 4 letter words = 2 points
 5 letter words = 3 points

 (length of the word above 2)

-The longest possible word
+The longest possible word:
 16 letter word = 14 points

 When you build a word, you can only use one letter once: in other words if you travel along the board and you used a letter, you cannot use it again for the same word, however, you CAN use it for a new word.